microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.Gelu"></a><a name="com.microsoft.gelu">**com.microsoft.Gelu**</a>

-  Gaussian Error Linear Unit.
-  A high-performing neural network activation function.The GELU nonlinearity is the expected transformation of a stochastic regularizer which randomly applies the identity or zero map to a neuron's input.
-The GELU nonlinearity weights inputs by their magnitude, rather than gates inputs by their sign as in ReLUs.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.